panaverse/defi-dapps-solidity-smart-contracts/step01_hardhat_typescript_helloworld/README.md

     npx hardhat

 Select one of the three options to create a basic project.
 Select typescript this time.
+This will automatically create all the file structures required.

-Add the following code in the newly made "hardhat.config.js" file:
+Make sure the following code is in the newly made "hardhat.config.ts" file.
+If not, paste it:

 ```script
 import { HardhatUserConfig } from "hardhat/config";